AxoIsAxo/distrocamp/README.md

 https://zorin.com/os/

 ### Nobara
 If you are a gamer, this distro might be perfect for you.
-Nobara comes with a lot of gaming utilities pre-installed, and is maintained my the one and only "Glorious Eggroll" - short GE.
+Nobara comes with a lot of gaming utilities pre-installed, and is maintained by the one and only Glorious Eggroll - short GE.
 You might know that name from proton-GE - its a fork of valve's software to make W*ndows games available for Linux.

 But there is a downside - it is quite heavy.
 You should at least have 8GB of memory.